BA History of Art

 Course Overview

 The Courtauld Institute of Art offers one programme at undergraduate level – our highly regarded BA in History of Art.
 The curriculum − revised in 2022/3 – offers teaching across an unrivalled breadth of periods and cultures.
-According to the prestigious QS World University Rankings 2023, The Courtauld has been ranked as one of the top three universities worldwide for the study of History of Art.
+According to the prestigious QS World University Rankings 2024, The Courtauld has been ranked as one of the top four universities worldwide for the study of History of Art.
 You will have the opportunity to study art and architecture from across the globe, from late antiquity to the present; from Byzantium to the Early Modern Islamic World, from Medieval and Renaissance Europe to International Modernism, and from contemporary China to Black art histories.
-Explore our taster lectures to gain a greater insight into studying at The Courtauld.

 Over three years of study, our BA degree builds up a broad, deep, and multifaceted understanding of art history, encouraging both range and specialism, fostering both subject-specific and transferable skills and knowledge.
 It encourages you to study works of art at first-hand, including The Courtauld’s own extraordinary collections, and to understand them in light of the latest critical approaches and ideas.
 All our teachers are researchers at the cutting edge of their areas of specialism and they bring their knowledge, discoveries and ideas to discuss with you in seminars, lectures, gallery visits and tutorials.
 You’ll also have the opportunity to study a language, and apply for dedicated funds to travel and see works of art you are studying.